tizonia/tizonia-openmax-il/README.md

 # Tizonia #

-* A command-line music player and audio streaming client/server for Linux.
+* A command-line music streaming client/server for Linux.
 * With support for Spotify, Google Play Music (including Unlimited), YouTube, SoundCloud and Dirble.
 * A multimedia framework based on OpenMAX IL 1.2.